mifi/cognito-backup/README.md

 # cognito-backup 👫→💾
-Amazon doesn't have any way of backing up their AWS Cognito User Pools. cognito-backup is a CLI for backing up the data. <b>Note: AWS has no way of extracting the passwords of your users so you need to store these separately 😵</b>
+Amazon doesn't have any way of backing up their AWS Cognito User Pools. cognito-backup is a CLI for backing up the data, and can also restore afterwards. <b>Note: AWS has no way of extracting the passwords of your users so you need to store these separately 😵</b>